 This started with iOS 10 and XCode 8.
-NSBluetoothPeripheralUsageDescription is a required usage description to have to add to your app if it includes CoreBluetooth.
+NSBluetoothPeripheralUsageDescription is a required usage description to have to add to your app if it includes CoreBluetooth (even if core bluetooth is not actively used).
 The xtremepush iOS SDK currently requires you to do that.

 - "APP_NAME would like to make data available to nearby bluetooth devices even when you're not using the app.
 USAGE_DESCRIPTION".